Misha327/CL-Whist/README.md

-# JAVA-Whist
+# Whist
-Command line, Java implementation of the card game Whist created for university coursework.
+Command line, **Java** implementation of the card game Whist created for university coursework.